 Hyper-threading in Intel processors means that the OS (i.e. Microsoft Windows) can schedule two data threads simultaneously.
 If one thread stalls, the other thread can be processed instead.
 It's is not quite like getting twice as many cores, but it does allow the CPU to process multiple threads more efficiently, and can be a significant boost for tasks such as rendering.
 Almost all i7 CPUs have Hyper-threading, which is one of the main advantages over the i5 which generally doesn't have Hyper-threading.

 Cache is a relatively tiny amount of memory integrated into the CPU.
 The cache improves performance - the more cache the better (also, the more cores a CPU has, the more cache it needs).
 It's one of the reasons the i7 CPU generally performs better than the i5 CPU.
-However, don't get hung up on it, or use it as a way to evaluate performance.
+However, don't get hung up on it, or use it as a way to evaluate performance by itself.
 You should almost always take higher clock speed over more cache.

-I'm a bit reluctant to even mention over-clocking, but it gets brought up in the hardware forums so often, I'd be remiss not to address it.
-Over-clocking (or "OC" and its derivatives) is the practice of increasing the clock-speed of the CPU (or other parts of the computer such as memory or the GPU) above the manufacturer's specification to boost performance.
+I'm a bit reluctant to even mention over-clocking, but it gets brought up in the hardware forums so often, I'd be remiss not to.
+Over-clocking (or "OC" and its derivatives) is the practice of increasing the clock-speed of the CPU (or other parts of the computer such as memory or the GPU) above the original manufacturer's specification to boost performance.
 This is analogous to customizing a car engine to produce more horsepower.
 The upside is that you can get more performance for "free".
 The downside is that you can end up with an unstable or fried computer.

 For most "business" environments, the benefits do not outweigh the potential issues.
 Traditionally, OC was only done on custom-built computers by computer hobbyists, but recently more pre-built OC systems are available, and the technology has become much more accessible.
 Intel even "encourages" it to some extent (though cynics would suggest Intel sells more CPUs that way since over-clocked CPUs tend to have a shorter lifespan ).
 Generally speaking, laptops cannot be OC'd.
 The overall topic of over-clocking is too extensive to cover here, and is well covered on many computer enthusiast websites.
 It's easy to get the impression that "everyone is doing it", but in reality, OC makes up only a very small percentage of computer usage.